11bus11/theatre-booking/README.md

 ![Wireframe mobile](assets/wireframe-mobile.JPG)

 #### Typography
 All fonts are san serif due to it being easier to read on a screen.
-The fonts i chose were Mukta for the content, and Pinyon Script for "city theatre" at the top.
-It is also used for some of the text ont he log in page and the promotional image.
+The fonts i chose were [Mukta](https://fonts.google.com/specimen/Mukta?query=mukta) for the content, and [Pinyon Script](https://fonts.google.com/specimen/Pinyon+Script?query=pinyon+) for "city theatre" at the top.
+It is also used for some of the text on the log in page and the promotional image.

+I used the Pinyon Script font due to cursive font making it look classy, which goes well with the rest of the page.
+For the content I needed something that was easy to read, but still fit into the classy look.
+That is why i chose Mukta.

 ## Features
 ### Navigation and footer